xwmx/nb/README.md

-  ls           List notebooks and notes in the current notebook. move         Move a note to a different notebook. notebooks    Manage notebooks. open         Open a bookmark in the primary web browser or edit a note. peek         View a bookmark in the terminal web browser or show a note. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. search       Search notes.
+  ls           List notebooks and notes in the current notebook. move         Move a note to a different notebook. notebooks    Manage notebooks. open         Open a bookmarked web page or notebook folder, or edit a note. peek         View a note, bookmarked web page, or notebook in the terminal. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. search       Search notes.